alchemz/Parallelize_Game_of_Life_using_MPI/README.md

 What fraction of the overall running time is spent in inter-process communication?
 How does the code scale with increasing grid size and increasing MPI process concurrencies?

 ## Compile The Code
-C: epic -o prog.exe helloworld.c
+C: mpicc -o prog.exe helloworld.c

 C++: mpic++ -o prog.exe helloworld.cxx